-Chimney breasts and fireplaces None.

-Internal decorations Visually inspected.

-Painted surfaces.

 Cellars None.

-Electricity Accessible parts of the wiring were visually inspected withour removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess an services to make sure they work properly and efficiently and

-meet modern standards.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity connected.
-Consumer unit located within the utility cupboard.
+The electrical switchgear is located within the entrance hallway.
+Electricity is from the mains.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas connected.
-Meter located within an external box.
-Maine gue connected.
-Meter recard within an external box.
+Gas is from the mains.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains water connected.
-Visible supply pipework in copper.
-Sanitary fittings are modern and a mixture of ceramic and plastic.
-Electric instantaneous showers located over the bath and shower cubicle.
+Water is from the mains.
+Water piping, where visible, was run in copper and PVC.
+The bathroom suite comprises a bath with shower, Wc & wash hand basin.